LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    parameter variable
-      A variable used as parameter in a parametric object or a parametric category using the syntax ``_ParameterName_``.
+      A variable used as parameter in a parametric object or a parametric category using the syntax ``_ParameterName_`` (i.e. a variable whose name stars and ends with an underscore).
 Parameter variables are *logical variables* shared by all entity terms.
 Occurrences of parameter variables in :term:`entity directives <entity directive>` and clauses are implicitly unified with the corresponding entity parameters.

    parent
       A prototype that is extended by another prototype.